 FEHB Plan Quality

-For traditional fee-for-service insurance plans, service quality was up until recently not a major issue.
+For traditional fee-for-service insurance plans, service quality used to be a minor issue.
 The main service concerns were how easily you could get help from plan representatives regarding coverage questions and how fairly and promptly claims were paid.

 However, even fee-for-service plans now have some involvement in the quality of your health care.
 All of these plans require you to get authorization before hospitalization or surgery.
 And almost all have assembled networks of preferred providers and have prescription drug formularies.
 Because you save money by using providers from these networks and preferred drugs in these formularies, the availability and quality of preferred providers and the lists of preferred drugs are important.